michaelchadwick/ybixo-book/src/guide/structs.md

 > **Warning: The `Self` type alias is not yet available.
 > The version of the above program found in the examples directory uses `ShoppingList` to account for this.**

-> **Warning: Currently, a static function named `new` _does_ have a special meaning and cannot be used for constructors.
-> The version of the above program found in the examples directory uses `create` instead to account for this.**

 ## Tuple structs

 There are two other kinds of structs we can create.